|Nutrition Facts (per serving)|

 This recipe is also quite versatile, meaning you can swap and add ingredients to use what you have in the house.
 Feel free to substitute leftover cooked tuna, or salmon for that matter, for the canned tuna in this recipe or use canned salmon or canned chicken if you'd like.
 If you don't have bell peppers, use sliced mushrooms or some sliced zucchini, grated carrots, or yellow summer squash.
-If you don't have pasta, linguine or fettuccine will do just fine.
-The only things you really need for this recipe are some kind of pasta, bacon, eggs, cream, tuna, and Parmesan or Romano cheese.
+If you don't have spaghetti, linguine or fettuccine will do just fine.

 1 (8-ounce) package spaghetti